List of RWBY characters: Mercury Black

 A gray-haired associate of Cinder's who uses a pair of greaves, Talaria, that also function as guns.
 His legs are mechanical prosthetics which were implied to be surgically attached because of damage caused to his natural legs by his father, Marcus.
-Mercury unlocked his Semblance before it was stolen by Marcus, and was not able to get it back after training.
-In Volume 8, Mercury is promoted to Salem's inner circle and is no longer Cinder's subordinate.
+Mercury is eventually promoted into Salem's inner circle.

 He alludes to the Roman god of the same name.